 For further information contact the School directly or the Student Funding Office via online enquiries.

 We require graduates who have achieved their first degree, normally at 2.1 level or higher.
 Evidence of strong mathematics subject knowledge is required, and we would normally expect candidates to have a grade A or B in A-level Mathematics (which will qualify trainees for an extra £2,000 bursary).
 We will also consider candidates who have engaged in advanced study of mathematics and who have undertaken degrees with demonstrable mathematical content, such as Psychology or Engineering.
-For further guidance, or if you have any questions about entry requirements, please contact Dr Kirsty Wilson on 0121 415 8225, or firstname.lastname@example.org.
+For further guidance, or if you have any questions about entry requirements, please contact Geoffrey Schneiderman on 0121 414 4456, or email@example.com

-In addition to this you will be required to have a grade C in GCSE English, Mathematics and Science, or equivalent on application.
-The Department for Education require us to check original certificates; you therefore cannot start teacher training unless you already hold these qualifications.
-It is essential that applicants have spent a minimum of one week in a maintained primary school, working alongside and/or observing classroom teaching of mathematics and the wider curriculum at the time of applying.
+In addition to this it is essential that you have spent a minimum of one week in a maintained primary school, working alongside and/or observing classroom teaching of mathematics and the wider curriculum at the time of applying.

 Candidates have to also: